Twentieth Anniversary Macintosh: Production and release

 The TAM was released in the US, Japan, France, Germany, and the UK.
 Apple produced 12,000 units, of which 11,601 were sold and 399 were kept by Apple for use as spare parts.

-Both of Apple's founders, Steve Wozniak and Steve Jobs, received a TAM.
-When "Woz" allowed people to see into his office via webcam in the late 1990s, his TAM was visible on his desk.

 Due to the scarcity of scale, rather than training all Apple authorized technicians in repairing the TAM, Apple opted to ship faulty units to three central locations worldwide: one per continent.
 The US location was the Eastman Kodak Company's service center in Rochester, New York.
-Apple's Service Source CD, containing information for authorized technicians in the repair of Apple computers, lists the TAM as a "closed unit", to be returned to said repair locations for all repairs.
+Apple's Service Source manual, containing information for authorized technicians in the repair of Apple computers, lists the TAM as a "closed unit", to be returned to said repair locations for all repairs.
 It does not contain a "take apart" guide for the TAM.

-Websites

-Rather than a simple page on Apple's website, the TAM was given its own website, albeit one of only six brief pages.
-This was a departure from Apple's standard advertising practice for its other Macintosh computers of the time.
-The website was shut down by Apple in 1999 and redirected to the main Apple website.

-Not long after the TAM's release, a community website was created by Bob Bernardara, a TAM owner in the U.S. He created the site for TAM owners and it featured news and information about the TAM, along with links to useful software and a forum for discussions.
-Apple had an active link to the site shortly before the last TAM rolled was made.

-Welcome to The 20th Anniversary Macintosh Web Site—the "Official" home of the TAM user community.
-This is the place where 20th Anniversary Macintosh owners can share a wealth of information on this "insanely great" product.
-The TAM (Twentieth Anniversary Macintosh) is a unique machine in the world of computers and this site will help you get the most out of yours.

-The TAM site actively ran for several years and it eventually had to shut down when Bernardara could not contact Axon, the Australian hosting company who hosted the site, to make critical updates.

-A number of newer TAM community websites have appeared over the years.